 The Carbon Black Cloud Source provides a secure endpoint to receive data from the Carbon Black Cloud, Enriched Event Search, and Alerts APIs.
 It securely stores the required authentication, scheduling, and state tracking information.

 The Event Forwarder is recommended by VMWare Carbon Black over APIs for obtaining large amounts of data from Carbon Black Cloud in real time.
-Sumo Logic recommends using the Event Forwarder in combination with a Sumo Logic AWS S3 Source instead of a Carbon Black Cloud Source.
+Sumo Logic recommends using the Event Forwarder in combination with a Sumo Logic Amazon S3 Source instead of a Carbon Black Cloud Source.
 For details, see how to collect logs for Carbon Black.

 To grant access to your data you'll need to provide credentials from Carbon Black.
 There are three APIs this Source collects from and you need to ensure the API Key you provide has permissions to access them.
 Set your permissions exactly as the following list, do not provide any additional permissions:

 - org.alerts.dismiss - execute

 - livequery.manage - create, read